y1zhou/boltzgen/README.md

 - `design_spec` - Path(s) to design specification YAML file(s), or a directory containing prepared configs

 ### General Configuration
-- `--protocol {protein-anything,peptide-anything,protein-small_molecule,nanobody-anything}` - Protocol to use for the design.
+- `--protocol {protein-anything,peptide-anything,protein-small_molecule,antibody-anything}` - Protocol to use for the design.
 This determines default settings and in some cases what steps are run.
 Default: protein-anything.
 See [Protocols](#protocols) section for details.
 - `--output OUTPUT` - Output directory for pipeline results
 - `--config CONFIG [CONFIG ...]` - Override pipeline step configuration, in format `<step_name> <arg1>=<value1> <arg2>=<value2> ...` (example: `--config folding num_workers=4 trainer.devices=4`).
 Can be used multiple times.
 - `--devices DEVICES` - Number of devices to use.
 Default is all devices available.